Rhythm Content Learning Sequence

 Of the many rhythm solfege systems available, the one best suited for developing audiation is the beat function system developed by Edwin E. Gordon and others.
 Among its merits:

-Notated examples of the solfege for rhythm patterns in usual duple, usual triple, usual combined, and unusual meters are shown below:
+Notated examples of the solfege for rhythm patterns in usual duple and usual triple meters are shown below: